FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/process_accounting_files.md

 ### Include file

-Transfer CFT{{< TransferCFT/transfercftname  >}} provides an include file, cftcnt.h, that provides the account file record structure to be used by the program.
+Transfer CFT{{< TransferCFT/transfercftname  >}} provides an include file, `cftcnt.h`, that provides the account file record structure to be used by the program.
 Depending on the operating system, the file is located in:

 - UNIX, Windows, HP NonStop, and IBM i (IFS): &lt;installdir>/home/inc
 - z/OS: Distrib..H (CFTCNT)

 ### Sample source

-Transfer CFT delivers a sample source written in C language called exacct.c as well as a compilation procedure, which is system dependent:
+Transfer CFT delivers a sample source written in C language called `exacct.c` as well as a compilation procedure, which is system dependent:

 | System  | File location  | Build command  |